-As of April 2021, Maruha Nichiro Corporation has handled 2,133 tons of frozen foods for household use bearing the MSC label in FY2020, which was less than the 2,520 tons in FY2019.
-The amount of foods bearing the ASC label handled in 2020 (period between January 1 and December 31) was approx. 19 tons, which largely decreased from approx. 150 tons in 2018.
-One of the main reasons was the drastic downturn in demand for prepared foods used in lunch bento boxes due to the COVID-19 pandemic.
-However, with the decreasing risks of infection, demand is expected to recover with the amount of handling quantities set to increase.
+As of April 2023, Maruha Nichiro Corporation has handled 2,010 tons of consumer frozen foods bearing the MSC Marine Eco-Label in FY2022, which was more than the 1,195 tons in FY2021.
+The amount of foods bearing the ASC label handled in 2022 (period between January 1 and December 31) was approx. 1.3 tons, which significantly decreased from approx. 3 tons in 2021.
+The main reasons is thought to be the impact of soaring prices of raw materials.

 Trend in Volume of Frozen Foods for Household Use Bearing the MSC Label